 Needless to say, these systems are durable, water proof, and usually have a backlit keypad for greater convenience.
 It’s also important that home or business owners use their own code to enter their property and so personal protection is ensured too.

 As a trusted residential telephone entry installation company in Texas, Garage & Gate Service Pros will ensure that your telephone entry system is installed properly.
 We take into consideration the manufacturers’ recommendations, safety codes and proper welding and wiring procedures.
 These are vital when installing a long-lasting automated entry system.

 No matter what the problem is, Garage Service Pros will help keep your garage door and entry gates in excellent working condition.
-We have been providing residential telephone entry services for years and we are here to help.
+We have been providing residential telephone entry services for years and serve Houston, Dallas, Austin, and Fort Worth.
 Save yourself the time and hassle and give us a try.